 Tenant-Based Rental Assistance (TBRA) Program: the City's TBRA program, funded with HOME funds, provides rental assistance similar to a Section 8 voucher but for a maximum term of up to two years.
-The program is available to homeless clients and very low income households at immediate risk of homelessness.
+The program is available to homeless clients and very-low-income households at immediate risk of homelessness.
 Clients must either be working, job-seeking, or have the ability to obtain employment or other sources of income after the two-year period ends, so that they can take over their full rent payment at that time.
 The clients are provided with case management and housing search assistance by partnering non-profit agencies (referring agencies) that help them find and apply for units to rent, maintain or obtain employment and benefits, and address related needs.
 This program began in 2011 as a pilot project and is now operating at capacity.
-The program is administered directly by Abode Services, a non-profit agency.
+The program, as of July 1, 2022 - is now operated by Sunnyvale Community Services - and the program, by July 1, 2023, will double its enrollment capacity (from 20-households to 40-households), in an effort to serve more formerly homeless and very-low-income households.